 A PCN may be cancelled as a result of a successful challenge, representation or appeal.
 The graph below shows the main reasons why PCNs are cancelled and the percentage of cases cancelled for each reason.
-The majority of these instances are permits holders forgetting to display their permit or relevant visitor voucher being displayed, but challenging the PCN and providing the necessary evidence to prove that they would have had an exemption if they had displayed it correctly.

 Unpaid PCNs

 Debts from outstanding PCNs are registered with the Traffic Enforcement Centre at Northampton County Court.